TalissonJunior/wibase-console/README.md

 An web application that let you create and configure your Wibase projects.

-## Create and manager your projects
+## Create and manager your wibase projects
 <img src="https://github.com/TalissonJunior/wibase-console/blob/master/src/assets/img/github/projects.png" alt="Create and manager your projects">

 ### Prerequisites